ramanathanlab/genslm/CONTRIBUTING.md

 To develop genslm on your machine, please follow these instructions:

-1. Clone a copy of mdlearn from source:
+1. Clone a copy of genslm from source:

 ```
 git clone https://github.com/ramanathanlab/genslm
 cd genslm
 ```

-2. If you already have a mdlearn from source, update it:
+2. If you already have a genslm from source, update it:

 ```
 git pull